 Douglas Hedwig (BM ’73) Douglas’s debut album as conductor, Thomas Coates: The Father of Band Music in America, has just been released on the MSR Classics label.
 He has recently had two of his compositions accepted for publication by Carl Fischer Music Publishers, A Certain Slant of Light and Onyx.
 The pieces will be available worldwide sometime in 2016.
 Douglas has also been appointed symphony reviewer and music critic for one of the most important newspapers in the Southeast[or southeastern U.S.], the Chattanooga Times Free Press.
 His article-length reviews began being published in November 2015.

-Larry Hochman (BM ’75) Larry orchestrated the 2015 Tony and Drama Desk nominated Broadway show Something Rotten.
-He also recently orchestrated Broadway’s The Visit, On the Twentieth Century, and the upcoming 2016 Broadway revival She Loves Me.
+Larry Hochman (BM ’75) was a 2016 Tony Award nominee for Best Orchestration for She Loves Me.
+He also orchestrated Broadway’s The Visit, On the Twentieth Century, and the 2015 Tony and Drama Desk nominated Broadway show Something Rotten.
 Larry orchestrated The Book of Mormon and he has received 5 Emmy awards as the composer of The Wonder Pets!

-George Manahan (BM ’73, MM ’76), 2008 Distinguished Alumni Award recipient George’s recording of Ask Your Mama with the San Francisco Ballet Orchestra has been nominated for a 2016 GRAMMY in the areas of Best Classical Compendium, Producer of the Year (Classical), and Best Engineered Album (classical).
+George Manahan (BM ’73, MM ’76 / 2008 Distinguished Alumni Award recipient) George’s recording of Ask Your Mama with the San Francisco Ballet Orchestra won a 2016 GRAMMY in the category of Best Engineered Album (classical).

 CLASSES OF 1980–1989